 Petr MezihorákPetr Mezihorák graduated in Political Science and Economic Policy and...

-Andrea BottalicoAndrea Bottalico obtained the Ph.D. in Economic Sociology and Labour Studies...
+Andrea BottalicoAndrea Bottalico obtained a Ph.D. in Economic Sociology and Labour Studies...

-Valeria PiroValeria Piro has a PhD in Sociology and methodology of...
+Valeria PiroValeria Piro obtained her PhD in Sociology in 2015 at...

 Sorry no post found.